isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2012-11-14-Second-Reading-Speech-by-Minister-for-Law-Mr-K-Shanmugam-on-the-Penal-Code-Amendment-Bill.md

 **<u>Law reform</u>**

 {:start="16"}
 16. Sir, in this process, of changing our laws we have consulted a number of academics and criminal law practitioners.
-Their names are set out at  [Annex A](//).
+Their names are set out at  <a href="#annex">Annex A</a>.
 We are grateful for their contributions.

 **<u>Transitional provisions</u>**